aws/aws-eks-best-practices/content/windows/docs/monitoring.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/windows-monitoring.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 # Monitoring

 Prometheus, a [graduated CNCF project](https://www.cncf.io/projects/) is by far the most popular monitoring system with native integration into Kubernetes.
 Prometheus collects metrics around containers, pods, nodes, and clusters.
 Additionally, Prometheus leverages AlertsManager which lets you program alerts to warn you if something in your cluster is going wrong.
 Prometheus stores the metric data as a time series data identified by metric name and key/value pairs.
 Prometheus includes away to query using a language called PromQL, which is short for Prometheus Query Language.